Title VI and DDS

 What is the Title VI Program?

-The Title VI Program ensures the Georgia DDS's compliance with Title VI of the Civil Rights Act of 1964 and all related nondiscrimination authorities.
+The Title VI Program ensures Georgia DDS's compliance with Title VI of the Civil Rights Act of 1964 and all related nondiscrimination authorities.
 The program will ensure that no person shall on the grounds of race, color, national origin, sex, age, disability, low-income, and limited English proficiency (LEP) be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any federally funded program or activity.

 How Can I File a Discrimination Complaint?